GoobyFRS/bluebotpc-web/pages/pc.md

 ---
 # IT Services

 We know that rural communities have unique IT challenges.
 Talent and hardware availability are just the tip of the iceberg.
 If you need IT support at Home, or in the Shop, Farm, Small-Medium-sized business; we are here to help!
-We can support just about any type of device if the documentation for it is available.
+We can support just about any type of device!

 - Desktop & Laptop Repairs
 - Malware/Virus Removal